-Join Alex Theedom for an in-depth discussion in this video Define the REST contract, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video Define the REST contract, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Instructor] Let's lay out the endpoint URIs…that we will be implementing in the REST API.…In the bookshop application,…there are going to be two resources:…a book resource and an author resource.…For both of these resources,…we will be defining the appropriate endpoint URIs.…These URIs, combined with the appropriate HTTP method,…URI variables, or parameters,…form the API contract with the client.…In order to be clear about the contract's terms,…we should specify what they are.…First of all, you need to define the application namespace.…